libavg/libavg/sphinxdoc/nodes.rst

         .. py:method:: setFillBitmap(bitmap)

             Sets a bitmap to use as a fill texture.
-Sets filltexhref to an empty string.
+Sets :attr:`filltexhref` to an empty string.

     .. autoclass:: ImageNode